Ol' Dirty Bastard: Music career

 In 1999, Ol' Dirty Bastard was paid $30,000 to appear on Insane Clown Posse's fifth studio album, The Amazing Jeckel Brothers.
 Completing his track in two days, his recording consisted of his "rambling about bitches".
 Insane Clown Posse re-recorded the track and re-edited Ol' Dirty Bastard's vocals in order to form four rhymes out of his rambling, titling the song "Bitches".

 In 2001, with Ol' Dirty Bastard again in jail for crack cocaine possession, his record label Elektra Records made the decision to release a greatest hits album (despite there being only two albums in his back catalog) in order to both end their contract with the artist (see below section), and to profit from the publicity generated by his legal troubles.
 After the contract with Elektra was terminated, the label D-3 Records released the album The Trials and Tribulations of Russell Jones in 2002, composed of tracks compiled without Ol' Dirty Bastard's input.

 In 2003, the day he was released from prison, Ol' Dirty Bastard signed a contract with Roc-A-Fella Records.
 Living at his mother's home under house arrest and with a court-ordered probation, he used his criminal record to title his VH1 special, Inside Out: Ol' Dirty Bastard on Parole.
-He also managed to record his third album A Son Unique, which was originally scheduled to be released through Dame Dash Music Group in 2004; as of 2020, however, the album has never been released.
+He also managed to record his third album A Son Unique, which was originally scheduled to be released through Dame Dash Music Group in 2004; as of 2020, however, the album has never been released in physical form.
 In October 2004, one month before his death, his last collaboration was with Jon B. on the track "Everytime" from the album, Stronger Everyday.
-In 2005, five months after his death, he appeared posthumously on the song "Blah-Blah-Blah" by Brooke Valentine on her debut album, Chain Letter.
+In 2005, five months after his death, he appeared posthumously on the song "Blah-Blah-Blah" by Brooke Valentine on her debut and only album, Chain Letter.

-On July 17, 2004, Ol' Dirty Bastard had his second to last live performance at the Rock the Bells hip-hop festival in San Bernardino, California, with the rest of the Wu-Tang Clan.
+On July 17, 2004, Ol' Dirty Bastard had his last live performance with the Wu-Tang Clan at the Rock the Bells hip-hop festival in San Bernardino, California.

-On July 18, 2004, his final live performance was at the Gathering of the Juggalos in Garrettsville, Ohio.
+His final concert was on November 11, 2004, at the 8150 nightclub in Vail, Colorado.

-In August 2017 in an interview on Hot 97, Wu-Tang Clan member RZA confirmed that the new Wu-Tang album, The Saga Continues, will contain unreleased vocals by Ol' Dirty Bastard.
+In August 2017 in an interview on Hot 97, Wu-Tang Clan member RZA confirmed that a new Wu-Tang album, The Saga Continues, would contain unreleased vocals by Ol' Dirty Bastard.

-To celebrate Ol' Dirty Bastard's birthday, "Intoxicated" from the unreleased album A Son Unique was released as a single on November 15, 2018.
+To celebrate Ol' Dirty Bastard's 50th birthday, "Intoxicated" from the unreleased album A Son Unique was released as a single on November 15, 2018.